About

 I used to write exclusively about user-centred design, but over time, that expanded to include anything with a customer service and behavioural theory edge.
 Sometimes, this means usability.
 Sometimes, it means ripping in to the performative nonsense of modern life.

-I’m a runner—like seemingly everyone else these days—having logged marathons and ultras while wearing shoes with less cushioning than the really expensive ones you can buy today.
-I subscribe to the minimalist wardrobe philosophy because I don’t need daily decision fatigue over trouser choices.
-More importantly, I’m an utterly obsessed father to our children, who remind me daily that behavioural science p apply to bedtime negotiations just as much as website navigation.
+I have been a runner, like seemingly everyone else these days, and logged marathons and ultras while wearing shoes with less cushioning than the really expensive ones you can buy today.
+I am a big biathlon fan which requires some effort in the UK.
+I subscribe to the minimalist wardrobe philosophy because I don’t need daily decision fatigue.
+More importantly, I’m an utterly obsessed father to our children, who remind me daily that behavioural science can apply to bedtime negotiations just as much as website navigation.

 For the desperate, there are archives of the stuff I used to write

 You’ll find me scattered around the usual social networking sites, including the running ones.
 Resolutely not on TikTok nor Snapchat.
-Some things must remain sacred.
+Some princples must remain sacred.